-Because subsequent DWI charges are treated so unfairly, it’s even more important to always aggressively fight a DWI First charge.
+Due to the fact that these cases are so driven by bias, it’s even more important to aggressively fight DWI First charges.

-A DWI second offense is a class A misdemeanor which has a punishment range of a fine no more than $4,500 and/or a jail sentence of from 30 days to 1 year, and a possible driver’s license suspension ranging from 180 days to 2 years.
+DWI Second is a Class A misdemeanor which has a punishment range and fine of no more than $4,500 and/or a jail sentence from 30 days to 1 year.
+It is also possible to have your driver’s license suspended for a range of 180 days to 2 years.

-Additionally, if a jail sentence is probated, the consequences for DWI second offense probation includes a mandatory 3 days in the county jail if you have a prior conviction over 5 years old, or 5 days in the county jail if you have prior convictions within 5 years.
+Additionally, if a jail sentence is probated, the consequences for DWI Second probation include a mandatory 3 days in the county jail if you have a prior conviction over 5 years old, or 5 days in the county jail if you have a conviction within 5 years.

-Also upon conviction, there is an annual $1,500-$2,000 surcharge fee every year for 3 years in order to retain your driver’s license.
+Upon being convicted, there is an annual $1,500 to $2,000 surcharge fee every year for 3 years in order to retain your driver’s license.

-If you are charged with a subsequent offense of DWI or a first offense of intoxication assault or intoxication manslaughter, as a bond condition, you are required to install a vehicle ignition interlock device on your car, and you are not allowed to operate a motor vehicle that is not equipped with an interlock device which detects the presence of alcohol in your breath.
+If you are charged with a subsequent offense of DWI or a First Offense of Intoxication Assault or Intoxication Manslaughter, as a bond condition you are required to install a vehicle ignition interlock device on your car and will not be allowed to operate a motor vehicle that is not equipped with an interlock device.

 Form Submissions have a fast response time.
 Our attorneys are always on-call 24/7.
 The use of this form does not establish an attorney-client relationship.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.